 If you’re eligible, you can start training right away.
 The minimum qualification you’ll need is a Real Estate Registration Certificate.
 The OFT issues this certificate after you’ve acquired your Statement of Attainment from a registered training organisation such as the REIQ.

-Start your journey towards becoming a real estate agent by enrolling in a Registration course under the new training package qualification CPP41419 Certificate IV in Real Estate Practice.
-This new training package will provide you with the most up to date information and resources that will help prepare you for the industry.
-Taught by industry professionals with over 13 years of experience in real estate, you will be given all the tools you need to succeed.
+Start your journey to become a real estate agent agent by enrolling in a Registration course.
+Taught by industry professionals with decades of experience in real estate between them at the REIQ, you will be given all the tools you need to succeed.

 Step 3: Apply for your Registration Certificate with the OFT

-Once you’ve submitted your assessment and passed with flying colours, it’s time to apply to the OFT for your certificate.
+Once you’ve submitted your assessment and passed with flying colours, it’s time to apply to the OFT for your certificate to become a real estate agent.
 This process can take up to six weeks, so if you’ve applied for jobs ahead of time be sure to provide plenty of notice.

 Step 4: Decide which role is right for you